Updated March 13, 2018

 The following is a list of resources that may be of particular interest to owners of Palm Springs vacation rental owners and managers.

-A citizens initiative ballot measure—now known as Palm Springs Measure C—which would effectively ban the vast majority of vacation rentals in Palm Springs, gathered enough signatures to qualify for a spot on the mid-year 2018 election in Palm Springs.
-If a majority of Palm Springs voters were to vote "yes" on this initiative, single-family homes in residential neighborhoods—which represent as much as 85% of the city's current permitted vacation rentals—would be prohibited from being rented for periods of less than 28 days.
+A citizens initiative ballot measure—now known as Palm Springs Measure C—which would effectively ban vacation rentals in Palm Springs, will come to a vote on June 5, 2018.
+If a majority of Palm Springs voters vote "yes" on this initiative, single-family homes in residential neighborhoods—which represent as much as 85% of the city's current permitted vacation rentals—would be prohibited from being rented for periods of less than 28 days.
 That is, they could no longer be vacation rentals.